ga-curriculum/pre-selenium-css-selectors-and-attributes/advanced-selector-combinations/README.md

 Now, only buttons inside the form with `id="signup-form"` will be selected.

-tktk asset: Visual breakdown showing `form button` matching all nested buttons and `#signup-form button` matching a specific case on a sample HTML diagram.

 > 🧠 When you want to automate actions only within a particular section or form, descendant selectors help you avoid picking up elements that look similar but are in the wrong context.

 ## Child selectors: Differentiating direct parent-child relationships